dotnet/docs/docs/standard/serverless-architecture/architecture-approaches/architecture-deployment-approaches.md

 * Can be provisioned quickly for scale-out
 * Can be restarted quickly to recover from failure

-A container runs on a host.
+A container runs on a container host (that in turn may run on a bare metal machine or a virtual machine).
 Multiple containers or instances of the same containers may run on a single host.
 For true failover and resiliency, containers must be scaled across hosts.

+For more information about Docker containers, read: [What is Docker?](/dotnet/standard/microservices-architecture/container-docker-introduction/docker-defined)

-Managing containers across hosts typically requires an orchestration tool such as Kubernetes.
+To manage containers across hosts typically requires an orchestration tool such as Kubernetes.
 Configuring and managing orchestration solutions may add additional overhead and complexity to projects.
 Fortunately, many cloud providers provide orchestration services through PaaS solutions to simplify the management of containers.

+The following image illustrates an example Kubernetes installation.
+Nodes in the installation address scale out and failover.
+They run Docker container instances that are managed by the master server.
+The *kubelet* is the client that relays commands from Kubernetes to Docker.

 ![Kubernetes](./media/architecture-deployment-approaches/kubernetes-example.png)

-For more information, see: [Kubernetes on Azure](/azure/aks/intro-kubernetes).
+For more information about orchestration, see: [Kubernetes on Azure](/azure/aks/intro-kubernetes).

 Functions-as-a-Service (FaaS) is a specialized container service that is similar to serverless.
 A specific implementation of FaaS, called [OpenFaaS](https://github.com/openfaas/faas), sits on top of containers to provide serverless capabilities.
 OpenFaaS provides templates that package all of the container dependencies necessary to run a piece of code.
 Using templates simplifies the process of deploying code as a functional unit.
 OpenFaaS targets architectures that already include containers and orchestrators because it can use the existing infrastructure.
+Although it provides serverless functionality, it specifically requires you to use Docker and an orchestrator.

 ## Serverless